 about erin

 Erin Lunsford is an award-winning singer/songwriter from Fincastle, VA, and based in Richmond, VA.
 In 2024, Lunsford was a semi-finalist in the Songwriters Guild of America Country Song Contest for her song “Rhinestones.”
 Her compositions include self-styled guitar, banjo, and keyboard melodies.
 She is best known as the frontwoman, lead vocalist, and lyricist of the touring indie-pop/soul band Erin & The Wildfire.
-Her vocals have been described as soulful, expressive, and powerful, and her effortless versatility has been compared to Chris Stapleton, Eva Cassidy, and Susan Tedeschi.
+Her vocals have been described as soulful, expressive, and powerful, and her effortless versatility has been compared to Chris Stapleton, YEBBA, and Susan Tedeschi.

-On her new single, "Watch Out For Deer" (set for release on 6/20/25), Lunsford shares a bittersweet story about the Southern farewell, “be safe and watch out for deer,” while crooning about the comfort of returning home and the pain of driving away.
+Though the inspiration stems from a crushing 2012 breakup, one that unraveled on the stoop of her college apartment in front of nosy neighbors.
+“Last I Heard” isn’t just a song about loss.
+It’s about the aftershocks of heartbreak, the unsolicited updates from mutual friends, the fantasies of rekindling, and the long road to healing.
+“It’s the song I needed to write back then, but couldn’t until now,” she adds.On her single, "Watch Out For Deer", Lunsford shares a bittersweet story about the Southern farewell, “be safe and watch out for deer,” while crooning about the comfort of returning home and the pain of driving away.
 She paints a nostalgic picture of tearful nighttime drives from her home place, accompanied by a soaring vocal melody and a sparkling clawhammer banjo.
-“Watch Out For Deer” is the first of many tracks to be released in 2025, culminating in the release of Lunsford’s second full-length album in the fall.
+“Watch Out For Deer” is the first of many tracks to be released in 2025, culminating in the release of Lunsford’s second full-length album.

 The follow-up to 2020’s "The Damsel," Lunsford’s new album features the nostalgia of sweet tea and front porch rocking chairs alongside the present-day experience of a young woman living in 2025 America.
 Drawing inspiration from Dolly Parton, Kacey Musgraves, and Gillian Welch, Lunsford writes of her belief in equality for all, career milestones, unresolved heartbreaks, and family roots.
 She incorporates family traditions into her new album through the artwork and lyrics, which feature cross-stitch, embroidery, and crochet designs.
 The Southwest Virginia-raised musician’s second full-length album blends these stories into an interwoven form of folk and Americana, spun together by her clever lyricism and expressive guitar and banjo playing.